ElderLich/TransSuperpre/README.md

-# 🃏 Pre-Release Card Translator by Senator John
+# 🃏 Pre-Release Cards Tutorial by Senator John

 Want to translate your favorite or the latest announced cards for MDPro3 Super-Pre?
 No worries — Senator John has you covered with this short tutorial and toolset!